TDarkShadow/iheartnewvegas/main.md

 ### Manual download installation

 Sometimes authors will block the **Mod manager download** option in Nexus, and you will have to download the mod manually.
-On occasion, you will download a mod from a different site altogether, be it GitHub, Google Drive, or Morrowind Modding History.
+On occasion, you will download a mod from a different site altogether, be it GitHub, Google Drive, or the personal website of a number of authors.

 - In MO2, click the **Install a new mod from archive** ![Archive](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/MO_Archive.png) button.
 - Navigate to the folder where the downloaded file is stored and double click on it.